rosano/emojilog/os-app/open-vitrine/text.en.md

-_Develop yourself_
+_EMTVitrineDescription_

-Emoji Timer is an app to help you change your habits.
+Emoji Timer is an app to help you track and change your habits.

 The code is open-source and available on [GitHub](EMT_SHARED_GITHUB_URL).